 3.10 Deployment

 Deployment can be done using the “build” function, which creates a build directory with a production version for the web application.
 HTTP server can also be set up by customize “index.html”, where the deployment service can access all the source file in an encrypted static directory that contains all JavaScript and CSS file.
-Each file in build/static directory will be encrypted with a unique hash of the file content which avoid the browser re-downloading assets and prevent others accessing the source code.
+Each file in build/static directory will be encrypted with a unique hash of the file content which avoids the browser re-downloading assets and prevent others accessing the source code.
 [22]